 This page has lots of options, but just a few settings are required.
 Add a name to identify the source.
 For the file path, use the path to the apacheaccess.csv file that you downloaded earlier.
 Enter a name for Source Host and Source Category, so you can easily refer to the source in search queries.
+Tip: Defining an appropriate source category will let you zero in on your data anytime by specifying the source category in your queries.
 Click Save.

 Click Collectors and Sources to return to the list on the Collection page.